Find a Nanny in NYC

 - Where do your children go to school?

-Find a Nanny is not an easy job.
-(This can often throw a fake reference) This list while not exhaustive can generally give you a good sense of the nanny candidate’s experience at that job.
+Finding a great nanny is not an easy job.
+(We often get fake references) This list while not exhaustive can generally give you a good sense of the nanny candidate’s experience at that job.
 It should also give you a good idea of the type and parenting style in the home.